RoadieHQ/marketing-site/content/docs/getting-started/github-enterprise/index.md

 ## Prerequisites

-Please let the Roadie support team know about your intention to configure GitHub enterprise, because we need to something manually on your behalf to enable it.
+Please let the Roadie support team know about your intention to configure GitHub enterprise, because we need to do something manually on your behalf to enable it.

 ## Step 1: Create an OAuth App in GitHub